-During the fiscal year ended September 30, 2020, the Authority approved a \$1,000,000 long-term loan with Habitat for Humanity of South Palm Beach County to finance the construction and permanent funding of up to 8 homes.
-The interest rate is 1% with principal monthly repayment equal to the mortgage loan payments made by homebuyers to Habitat for Humanity of South Palm Beach County.
+During the year ended September 30, 2020, the Authority approved a \$1,000,000 long-term loan with Habitat for Humanity of Greater Palm Beach County to finance the construction and permanent funding of up to 8 homes.
+The interest rate is 1% with principal monthly repayment equal to the mortgage loan payments made by homebuyers to Habitat for Humanity of Greater Palm Beach County.
 The security for the loan is certain first mortgage loans.
-The amount available at September 30, 2022 and 2021 was \$500,000 and \$750,000, respectively.
+The amount available at September 30, 2023 and 2022 was \$500,000.